nilshoffmann/maltcms-evaluation/README.md

  13:214, doi:10.1186/1471-2105-13-214

- The source code of this evaluation, except for the mSPA and SWPA implementations, is licensed under the Lesser GNU General Public License version 3.
-The license text is contained in the file LICENSE in the same directory as this README.
+ The source code of this evaluation, except for the mSPA and SWPA implementations, is licensed under the Lesser GNU General Public License version 3 or the Eclipse Public License, version 1.
+The license text is contained in the files LICENSE.LGPL and LICENSE.EPL in the same directory as this README.

 -Maltcms, the framework behind BiPACE, BiPACE2D is available at http://maltcms.sf.net